openwisp/openwisp-docs/developer/contributing.rst

 If you are unable to find anything on your own to be worked upon, don't worry we got your back.
 Visit that project's **Issues** tab and explore those issues that might interests you, comment on the issue thread and we'll help you get along with that.

-If neither of the above works for you please post your views on our `gitter channel. <https://gitter.im/openwisp/general>`_
+If neither of the above works for you, please post your views on our `gitter channel. <https://gitter.im/openwisp/general>`_

 Steps to Submit your Code or Changes
 ------------------------------------

 Our main development branch is master it's our central development branch.
 Your code should be pushed from a different branch and then it is merged into master after proper review from the project maintainers.

-1. Create a new branch for your development and a self-descriptive branch name:
+1. Create a new branch for your development and a self-descriptive branch name.

+     ```
      git pull origin master
      git checkout master
      git checkout -b your-branch-name
+     ```

 2. Commit and push code of your branch: